KRLW890/krlw890.github.io/README.md

 The same game of chess, except that there are only Knights: <a href="https://krlw890.github.io/Chess/Chess_butOnlyKnights.html">krlw890.github.io/Chess/Chess_butOnlyKnights.html</a>

-Uh, I guess I'll just sort of... uh... leave this... here: <a href="https://krlw890.github.io/nakkadile/play.html">krlw890.github.io/nakkadile/play.html</a>
+...I guess I'll just sort of... uh... leave this... here: <a href="https://krlw890.github.io/nakkadile/play.html">krlw890.github.io/nakkadile/play.html</a>